 As an intern, you are in a uniquely vulnerable position because of the power difference between you and the bully, and the opportunities for exploitation that this creates.
-You really need the internship to succeed, and the bully will know that.
-However, nobody should put up with bullying at work, and your organisation should operate a ‘zero tolerance’' approach to all bullying complaints.
+You really want the internship to succeed, and the bully will know that.
+But nobody should put up with bullying at work, and your organisation should operate a ‘zero tolerance’' approach to all bullying complaints.

 Shockingly, the protection given by the Equality Act 2010 to interns from discrimination and sexual or other forms of harassment is particularly weak, as it relies on the intern first being able to satisfy an employment tribunal that he or she is a 'worker' entitled to employment rights.
 Genuine 'volunteers' have no right to bring claims in the employment tribunal under the 'work' provisions of the Equality Act.

 Other possible routes to protection under the Equality Act for interns and volunteers include: